jag6/jag6.github.io/README.md

 ## Description
 This is a simple little SPA that I made consisting of various APIs that provide anything from random facts about cats to a live tracker for Bitcoin.
 Since this app is an entirely static personal project, I am limited to the number of APIs available that are both free and don't require CORS.

+This app is a PWA (Progressive Web App) and, thus, can be installed on mobile and desktop in addition to being used in the browser.
+Due to the app's current dependency on third-party APIs, offline use has not been setup at this time.

 ## APIs
 - Random
     - Cat facts